A Beginner’s Guide to Cynar & the Best Cynar Cocktails

 How is Cynar produced?

 - Blending: After about a month, the Cynar infusion is mixed with other ingredients (like treated water, alcohol, sugar, and caramel).
-From here, it gets filtered and is ready to be bottled, labelled, and enjoyed.
+From here, it gets filtered and is ready to be bottled, labeled, and enjoyed.

 Through careful attention to every step of the process, Cynar’s creators have crafted a truly remarkable liqueur that is as complex and captivating as it is delicious.